 Nitrogen oxides (NO_x) are defined as NO + NO2.
 In MOVES, NO_x includes NO, NO2, and a small amount of nitrous acid (HONO).
-More information about nitrogen species and the rationale for including HONO in NO_x emissions are discussed in the heavy-duty report.111 The HONO/NO_x ratio is estimated as 0.8 percent of NO_x emissions based a 2001 study that measured concentrations of NO_x and HONO from a highway tunnel in Europe.112 The HONO/NO_x ratio of 0.8 percent is within the range of measurements from a gasoline vehicle by Trinh et al. (2017)113, as well as diesel vehicles and fleet-average vehicles summarized in the heavy-duty exhaust report.111
+More information about nitrogen species and the rationale for including HONO in NO_x emissions are discussed in the heavy-duty report.
+The HONO/NO_x ratio is estimated as 0.8 percent of NO_x emissions based a 2001 study that measured concentrations of NO_x and HONO from a highway tunnel in Europe.
+The HONO/NO_x ratio of 0.8 percent is within the range of measurements from a gasoline vehicle by Trinh et al. $(2017)^{114}$, as well as diesel vehicles and fleet-average vehicles summarized in the heavy-duty exhaust report.
+The summarized in the heavy-duty exhaust report.